rafael-g-depaulo/obsidian-vault/RPG/R20/Items/Crafting.md

 When crafting an item, a character needs to have prepared materials for it, worth 25% of the items total value.
 The materials must be proper for the item in question, and some items might have particularly hard to acquire materials.

 ### Time
 Crafting an item might be quick or complex, depending on the item.
-The expected crafting time
+The expected crafting time equals 1 week of work (can be done while adventuring, during downtime and while resting).

 ### Skill
 Below is a list of all crafting-related skills.